monash-emu/summer2/docs/index.rst

 - Post-processing of compartment sizes into derived outputs
 - Stratification of compartments

-You can read more about the rationale behind Summer `here <http://summerepi.com/rationale.html>`_.
-The source code for this library is available `on GitHub <https://github.com/monash-emu/summer>`_.
+The source code for this library is available `on GitHub <https://github.com/monash-emu/summer2>`_.

 Contents